 - Avoid hard foods, like meat, sticky and spicy.

 - Promote a diet high in lipids and moderate in protein.
-Lipids help in SOI relaxation, but delay gastric emptying, so their amount should be adjusted according to the tolerance of each individual.
+Lipids aid in SOI relaxation, but delay gastric emptying, so their amount should be adjusted according to the tolerance of each individual.

 - Avoid bending or lying down after meals and eat slowly to prevent reflux.